Audrey M. Bernstein, PhD

 Autophagic Dysfunction in Exfoliation Glaucoma

 Our work on Exfoliation glaucoma (XFG) also has broad consequences for the prevention of blindness.
 In XFG, the leading identifiable cause of glaucoma, the eye accumulates protein aggregates that block the exit of fluid from the eye.
-We have discovered that a significant lysosomal/autophagy defect defines primary cells isolated from the eyes of exfoliation glaucoma patients.
-Our studies are the first to identify an age-related cellular defect in the autophagy system in patient-derived XFG cells.
-This project will interrogate the basic mechanisms leading to protein aggregate formation and expulsion from cells, and test novel therapies on patient-derived cells to reverse XFG pathology.
+This project interrogates the basic mechanisms leading to protein aggregate formation and expulsion from cells, including protein folding mechanisms, mitochondrial health, microtubule dynamics, and autophagic pathways.
+The primary cells in combination with a new XFG mouse model are being utilized to understand the mechanistic underpinnings of the disease and to test novel therapies that may interrupt and reverse XFG disease processes.

 - NIH-NEI R01 EY030567: Cellular Dysfunction in Exfoliation Glaucoma